Home » Computer Guides » Mouse Settings And Keyboard Basics.

-Mouse Click Speed, Size And Keyboard Basics.
+Mouse Settings And Keyboard Basics.

-Change The Mouse Double Click Speed.
+How To Change The Mouse Double Click Speed

 You can slow down the double click speed to make it more comfortable to use.
 It’s easy to do and can be undone at any time.

-To change the mouse click speed, left click on the Start button and then type “mouse settings“ without the quotes.
+To change the mouse double click speed, left click on the Start button and then type “mouse settings“ without the quotes.

 As you type, Windows will try to guess what you’re looking for.
 You’ll see the suggestions appearing and disappearing in the results panel as you add more letters.